• Facebook

 What to serve with it

-• Alongside some crusty bread.
+• Alongside some crusty bread, garlic bread or pesto garlic bread.

 • Topped with crunchy baked croutons or air fryer croutons.